Several Fires Extinguished at RFK Stadium, DC Fire Officials Say

+Several fires extinguished at RFK Stadium, DC Fire officials say originally appeared on NBC Sports Washington

 D.C.
-Fire & EMS crews have extinguished several fires at RFK Stadium on Tuesday evening.
+Fire & EMS crews extinguished several fires at RFK Stadium on Tuesday evening.

 The fires were located in "below-grade levels," fire officials said.